IngaMM/si_mastermind/README.md

 I used the following technologies: Ruby, Sinatra
 This is a browser implementation of my mastermind game (https://github.com/IngaMM/rb_mastermind).

+A live version of this app can be found at https://hidden-fortress-41272.herokuapp.com/

 Requirements
 Sinatra, Browser